 1. After 6 fouls committed by a team, a PK shootout is awarded to the other team.
 After the 6th foul, PK shootouts are awarded also at the 8th foul, 10th foul, 12th foul and so on.
 Note a foul that results in an amonestation of any sort (i.e. blue, yellow or red card) counts toward the number of fouls committed.

 2. In a bracket where crossover games are scheduled with another bracket, but where games are different for each team, only points from wins (10), ties (5), and losses (0) will be reflected in the standings for those games.
 That is, no goals scored, goals received or bonus points will matter for these cross over games.

-3. Coed teams playing in any girls’ brackets should have 2 girls on the field (or remove a boy per girl not present) at all times.
-Boys can only score two goals max each.
+3. Coed teams must have 2 girls on the field (or remove a boy per each girl not present) at all times.

 4. Coed teams playing against GIRLS teams must have 2 girls on the field (or remove a boy per each girl not present) at all times.
 In addition, the boys can only score two goals max each per match.

 5. No heading in matches involving U12 or younger teams.
 When a player deliberately heads the ball in a game, an indirect free kick should be awarded to the opposing team from the spot of the offense.
 If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the point nearest to where the infringement occurred.
 If a player does not deliberately head the ball, then play should continue.